google/knative-gcp/docs/examples/metrics/README.md

 ## Generating metrics

+This example will run everything in the cloud-run-events-example namespace.

-1. Create a namespace
+1. Create the namespace

    ```shell
    kubectl apply -f namespace.yaml
    ```

-2. Deploy a broker and event publisher
+2. Deploy a Broker and event publisher

    ```shell
    kubectl apply -f broker.yaml
    kubectl apply -f event-publisher.yaml
    ```

-3. Verify that the broker is ready
+3. Verify that the Broker is ready

     ```shell
     kubectl -n cloud-run-events-example get broker test-broker